What Is Fasting

 We need to fast for various reasons as we belong to God.
 Our God demands holiness from us but our sin always tries to separate us from the Lord.
 As long as we are living in this fleshly body we tend to commit sin.

-We all are sinners and often we violate the will of God. to form a fellowship with our creator we must fast.
-Apart from this, we should fast to get rid of public disaster, our own evil emotions, grief, anxiety, danger and show repentance to God.
+We all are sinners and often we violate the will of God.
+To form a fellowship with our creator we must fast.
+Apart from this, we should fast to get rid of public disasters, our own evil emotions, grief, anxiety, and danger, and show repentance to God.

 Private Emotions Samuel’s mother Hannah was barren and she used to cry to God and fast.
 She desired a child from the Lord.
 She spent her days fasting while she used to come to the Lord’s house (1 Samuel 1:7).